 To bind the grass he invented a quirky apparatus using pulleys made from cotton reels.
 The result was an effective ‘straw’ broom, more commonly made from millet.

 BROOM MAKER AND BIRD LOVER

 Of course, Mr Murphy was never really alone.
 He had a great love of the area’s wildlife, and befriended the native birds and animals.
-Soon, word spread and tourists would arrive at dusk to watch him whistle up possums, wallabies and the colourful mountain parrots.
+Soon, word spread and tourists would arrive at dusk to watch him whistle up possums, wallabies and the colourful mountain birds.

 At the end of January 1919 there was a huge bush fire in Blackheath.
 It raged through the Hat Hill area, fuelled by the oil rich eucalyptus trees.
 The roof and entire contents of the hut were destroyed, but old William was found sheltering in his private ‘shower’, a little waterfall nearby.
 Unfortunately, many of the creatures he loved so much were destroyed in the fire.
 The blackened landscape was a constant reminder of the trauma he had endured.